silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/partners/local_partners/join-a-local-partner-as-a-guest-user.md

 ---
-description: This article describes how to join an existing local partner as a Guest User after an invite.
+description: "This article describes how to join an existing local partner as a Guest User after an invite."
 intercom_id: 9039171
 ---